llayer/cmsopen/columnar/README.md

-The columnar analysis was developed with the following package versions and on Softwarestack 97a on the SWAN platform:
+The columnar analysis was developed with the following package versions and on Softwarestack 97a with ROOT versionn '6.20/06' on the SWAN platform:

 ```
 awkward==0.12.17